virtualZOB/refs/docs/references/alias.md

   - {== FAC ID ==} = Facility ID code
   - {== POS ID ==} = Position ID code/The computer ID code assigned to a position/controlling position.
   - Text that is {== HIGHLIGHTED ==} conveys the info that is required to be typed in that place.
-  - Text that is ^^ UNDERLINED ^^ indicates that it is optional information and is not required.
+  - Text that is ^^UNDERLINED^^ indicates that it is optional information and is not required.
   - (space) indicates when to hit the space-bar at that point.
   - Unless otherwise indicated, to complete a command, the user must press the ENTER button on their keyboard.
 If the term ASEL is present after the command, the user is to complete the command by first selecting the aircraft, type the alias command, then pressing their designated “Aircraft Select" key on their keyboard.
 Choosing an ASEL should have been part of the initial setup of your software; For more info on what the ASEL key is, consult the software manual.
 - DESCRIPTION